Kemak language

 Kemak is a language spoken in East Timor and in the border region of Indonesian West Timor.
 An alternate name is Ema.
 It is most closely related to Tocodede and Mambai.
-It has the status of one of the national languages in the East Timor constitution, besides the official languages of Portuguese and Tetum.
+It has the status of one of the national languages in the East Timor constitution, besides the official languages of Portuguese and Tetun.
 The number of speakers has fallen in recent years.